-Given that the aim of ownership of Company common stock is to ensure that employees and directors of the Company have a direct personal financial stake in the Company's performance, hedging transactions on the part of employees and directors of the Company could be contrary to that purpose.
-Therefore, the Company has adopted an anti-hedging policy which states that the implementation by an employee or director of the Company of hedging strategies or transactions using short sales, puts, calls or other types of financial instruments (including, but not limited to, prepaid variable forward contracts, equity swaps, collars, and exchange funds) based upon the value of Company common stock and applied to equity securities granted to such employee or director, or held, directly or indirectly, by such employee or director, is strictly prohibited.
+Given that the aim of ownership of Common Stock is to ensure that employees and Directors of the Company have a direct personal financial stake in the Company's performance, hedging transactions on the part of employees and Directors of the Company could be contrary to that purpose.
+Therefore, the Company has adopted an anti-hedging policy which states that the implementation by an employee or Director of the Company of hedging strategies or transactions using short sales, puts, calls or other types of financial instruments

+(including, but not limited to, prepaid variable forward contracts, equity swaps, collars, and exchange funds) based upon the value of Common Stock and applied to equity securities granted to such employee or Director, or held, directly or indirectly, by such employee or Director, is strictly prohibited.

-Corporate Governance Guidelines
+Corporate Governance Guidelines; Certifications